ApprenticeAI/frapy/docs/topics/api.rst

         The settings manager of this crawler.

-        This is used by extensions & middlewares to access the Scrapy settings of this crawler.
+        This is used by extensions & middlewares to access the Frapy settings of this crawler.

-        For an introduction on Scrapy settings see :ref:`topics-settings`.
+        For an introduction on Frapy settings see :ref:`topics-settings`.

         For the API see :class:`~frapy.settings.Settings` class.